Budget Categories List: 6 Essential Groups for a Perfect Budget

 If your fixed expenses feel too high, learn how to reduce monthly expenses without sacrificing essentials.

-If you don’t yet have a simple tracking system, follow our complete beginner budgeting guide to see where your money is leaking and how to plug those holes.
+If you don't yet have a simple tracking system, follow our beginner budgeting guide for managing money effectively to see where your money is leaking and how to plug those holes.

 Fixed Essential Expenses (The Foundation)